-Queensland Law Society (QLS) is a party to protocols with all courts whereby the Society, on behalf of its members, can approach the court where there has been undue delay in delivering a judgment.
-For the Queensland courts there is a court protocol that reserved judgments should be delivered within three months.
+Queensland Law Society (QLS) is a party to protocols with State and Federal courts which permit QLS, on behalf of its members, to approach the court where there has been undue delay in delivering a judgment.

-For the Queensland Civil and Administrative Tribunal, note the QCAT Reserved Decisions Policy
+- For matters in the Queensland Civil and Administrative Tribunal, please refer to the QCAT Reserved Decisions Policy

 The Industrial Court of Queensland and the Queensland Industrial Relations Commission have advised that the ‘protocols’ concerning delayed judgments will be honoured.